Guusvanmeerveld/Tempo/README.md

 ### Tokens

-To start the bot and connect to the Youtube or Soundcloud api, you will need a few tokens in the file `src/config/tokens.json`.
-To do so, you can rename the file `src/config/tokens.example.json` to `src/config/tokens.json` and fill in the necessary tokens/id's.
+To start the bot and connect to the Youtube or Soundcloud api, you will need a few tokens in the file `.env`.
+To do so, you can rename the file [`example.env`](example.env) to `.env` and fill in the necessary tokens/id's.

 ### Start